Skip to content

 Short answers, pulled from the story.

-How long does post-production work take for a small film compared to one with visual effects?
+How long does post-production take for a film?

-Post-production work requires anywhere from six months for a small film to over a year for a film laden with visual effects.
-The handoff marks the moment where the editor stops changing cuts and hands control to other departments.
+Post-production takes anywhere from six months for a small film to over a year for a film heavy with visual effects.
+The phase consistently takes longer than the principal photography it follows.